john-itcsolutions/bucordo/README.md

 _______________________________________________________________________________________________

-The database structure for 'bucordo' is non-existent presently.
+The database structure for 'bucordo' is incomplete presently.

 Since Postgres does not natively provide for multi-master logical replication there is an existing open-source, Multi-Master replication system on a site called www.bucordo.org, however it relies on a single replicating